Looking for African American quotes about life and success?

 Famous Black Singers and Musicians Quotes

-The music industry has deep roots to the black community, from plantations days to churches.
+The music industry has deep roots in the black community, from plantations days to churches.
 African American artists have contributed to almost every genre including Blues, Jazz, Hip-Hop, Rap, and Pop.
 There’s something about music: it manages to speak to so many people even though we’re all completely unique, complex human beings.
 It brings people together as nothing else can.
 The following Black History Month Quotes are from some of the most famous black singers and musicians.

 “Sometimes, what you’re looking for is already there.”— Aretha Franklin, American singer-songwriter